Helba Huara

 Helba Huara (1900–1986) was a modern dancer from Peru.
 Her exotic appearance and unique dance style, which incorporated European and Native American influences, created a sensation in the late 1920s.
-Moving from Peru to the United States she became a star on Broadway in the 1927 production of A Night in Spain.
-Later she moved to Paris, and became involved in the artistic and intellectual café society.
-She was renowned for her original and innovative costumes and dance style, also working as a photographer's model.
+Moving from Peru to the United States, she became a star on Broadway in the 1927 production of A Night in Spain.
+Later, she moved to Paris and became involved in the artistic and intellectual café society.
+She was renowned for her original and innovative costumes and dance style and worked as a photographer's model.

 Early life

 Helba Muñoz Huara was born in 1900 in Cusco, Peru, to a Spanish medical doctor named Muñoz.
-Muñoz traveled from Spain and while in Brazil, met his future wife and immigrated to Peru.
-While she was still a young child, the family immigrated to Buenos Aires, Argentina.
-The family were impoverished and from around the age of nine, Huara danced to earn money.
+While in Brazil, Muñoz traveled from Spain, met his future wife, and immigrated to Peru.
+While she was still a child, the family immigrated to Buenos Aires, Argentina.
+The family was impoverished, and from around nine, Huara danced to earn money.
 Beginning her career with a Russian dance troupe, Huara quickly took the stage name Helba Huara and dropped the use of Muñoz.
 Dancing with extreme passion, with a tragic air and intense energy, she soon developed a unique style.
 Huara married at age fourteen and had a daughter, Elsa Henríquez, who would later become an illustrator.
-Huara became well known, performing in Argentina, Bolivia and Peru.
+Huara became well known, performing in Argentina, Bolivia, and Peru.
 She was photographed by the noted Vargas Brothers, Carlos and Miguel, in 1924.
-Their images of her were not erotic photographs, but rather allowed her to act out the persona she projected.
-She met Gonzalo More, a Peruvian journalist who came to conduct an interview for his brother's paper after seeing her dance in Lima.
-Soon she and her daughter fled the unhappy family life with Huara's husband, going with More to Havana before making their way to the United States.
+Their images of her were not erotic photographs but rather allowed her to act out the persona she projected.
+She met Gonzalo More, a Peruvian journalist who came to interview for his brother's paper after seeing her dance in Lima.
+Soon, she and her daughter fled the unhappy family life with Huara's husband, going with More to Havana before going to the United States.